Authentication and DPoP

 The best way to learn new things is to try it yourself.

-Let's take this opportunity to learn how DPoP works by authenticating on the use.id Sandbox environment and getting an access token for your application.
+Let's take this opportunity to learn how DPoP works by authenticating on the use.id Sandbox environment and getting an identity token for your application.

 Grab your favorite HTTP client and follow along.